mojolicious/mojo.js/docs/Cheatsheet.md

 ```

 Useful for reconfiguring the application before running a command or to modify the behavior of a command.
 Passed the
 application object and command arguments.
+Can return `true` to intercept the command line interface.

 ### server:start